 As one who frequents the record stores in the OKC area, I have seen a lot of hype and advertisement for Wanda Jackson.
 I am not sure how I had not heard of this legendary songstress before seeing her records in these stores, but I always love finding new favorites.
 Now that I have embarked on her material, I haven’t been able to stop listening to it.

 Jackson’s career is wide and vast.
 She is a Rock and Roll Hall of Fame inductee for early influence.
-She has sang rockabilly, country, rock, and gospel.
-She is the queen of Rockabilly and many artists, including Adele, have cited her as an inspiration to their music.
+She has sung rockabilly, country, rock, and gospel.
+She is the Queen of Rockabilly and many artists, including Adele, have cited her as an inspiration.
 Then, to top all the interesting facts I have learned, she is also a fellow Oklahoman.

 This is an album of covers.
 The album opens with “Shakin’ All Over,” a number originally performed by Johnny Kidd and the Pirates in 1965.
-It’s a perfect beginning to this album, especially with it’s “shaky” sound effects during the chorus.
-The song reminisces 60s pop and rockabilly.
+It’s a perfect beginning to this album, especially with it’s “shaky” sounds during the chorus.
+The song reminisces 1960s pop and rockabilly.

 My next favorite is “Busted.”
-At first it was hard for me to listen to a song about an older lady with a child being broke, but that’s when I saw the wisdom.
+At first, it was hard for me to listen to a song about an older lady with a child being broke, but that’s when I saw the wisdom.
 Her voice expresses experience.
 It is both in the past, the present, and the future.
-At the end of side one she goes into the Bob Dylan penned “Thunder on the Mountain.”
-This song possess all qualities of a typical Dylan song, genius lyrics, story telling, and unending interpretations.
+At the end of side one, she goes into the Bob Dylan penned “Thunder on the Mountain.”
+This song possesses all qualities of a typical Dylan song, genius lyrics, storytelling, and unending interpretations.
 Jackson’s voice is so well suited for this song that it’s hard to not declare her the queen.

 These are just a few outlines of some of the songs, but in reality, each song is amazing.